at the Genal

 PROTOCOL: Follow-up of a flowering plant species (within a radius of 5 meters) for 20 minutes photographing all the insect taxa present.

-We carry out the measurement of river water quality with the standardized Iberian Biological Monitoring Working Party (IBMWP) methodology.
-We participate to Andarríos, the Andalusian citizen science program.
+River water quality is assessed with the standardized Iberian Biological Monitoring Working Party (IBMWP) methodology.
+We also participate to “Andarríos”, the Andalusian rivers citizen science program.

-PROTOCOL: collection of aquatic macro-invertebrates in stretches of 100 meters of rivers.
+PROTOCOL: collection of aquatic macro-invertebrates in 100 meters long stretches of rivers (Genal, Guadiaro, Hozgarganta).

 We have organized the Andalusian Dragonfly Recording Scheme (ROLA) since 2009.